 - Do you get numbness in your feet?
 If so, you may be more susceptible to complications from sunburn, frostbite, fungal infections or swelling, so keep your feet covered, but not too tightly, at a reasonable temperature and dry.
 You could also try using a moisturiser to avoid the skin cracking.

-Travelling with a medical condition?
+Looking for travel insurance with a medical condition?

 If you suffer from any other conditions, then be sure to visit our medical conditions pages to find out more.